 After editing the value of a setting, click Save.

-In the Settings page you can also set an internal or an external feed in which automation packages can be maintained.
-The Internal Deployment toggle switch enables you to choose between the two.
-By default, the toggle is enabled, meaning an internal feed is used.
-Disable it to configure an external one.
+Enables you to set an internal or an external feed in which automation packages can be maintained.
+By default, an internal feed is used.

 The feeds can be secured either by defining basic authentication credentials or by using an API key.
 Choose and configure the option that suits you on the Deployment tab.